momentum-mod/website/server/README.md

 ```

 ## Prod Setup
-Update the .env file and set this variable:
+Copy the env.TEMPLATE file to .env and set this variable:
 ```
 NODE_ENV=production
 ```